-- Nap horizontally: While it may be more convenient to take a nap in your favourite easy chair, you will reap the most benefit by lying down, preferably in a bed, for 20-30 minutes.
+- Nap horizontally: While it may be more convenient to take a nap in your favorite easy chair, you will reap the most benefit by lying down, preferably in a bed, for 20-30 minutes.

 - Create a relaxing atmosphere: As you should at bed time, create a relaxed space for sleeping.
 Use lavender oils, put on soothing sounds of nature at low volume (if that works for you), have a cup of herbal tea before you nap … use whatever works for you to increase relaxation before you lie down.